Propagate Changes

 The Propagate Changes feature in Next Identity allows you to efficiently replicate configuration updates across environments — such as Development, UAT (Stage), and Production — ensuring consistency and reducing the risk of manual errors.
 This structured workflow is essential for managing configuration at scale, promoting safe deployment practices, and maintaining reliable system behavior across your environments.

-Understanding Clients, Properties, and Environments
+Understanding Clients, Applications, and Environments

 • Development (lowest environment)